hammingweight/qwen3rpi/README.md

 In [1]: from transformers import pipeline

 In [2]: generator = pipeline("text-generation", model="Qwen/Qwen3-0.6B")
-Device set to use cpu

 In [3]: generator("Hercule Poirot stared glumly at the boiled egg in front of him.
-This was", max_length=40) Truncation was not explicitly activated but `max_length` is provided a specific value, please use `truncation=True` to explicitly truncate examples to max length.
-Defaulting to 'longest_first' truncation strategy.
-If you encode pairs of sequences (GLUE-style) with the tokenizer you can select this strategy more precisely by providing a specific strategy to `truncation`.
-Out[3]: [{'generated_text': "Hercule Poirot stared glumly at the boiled egg in front of him.
+This was", max_length=40) Out[3]: [{'generated_text': "Hercule Poirot stared glumly at the boiled egg in front of him.
 This was the third time he'd seen it since the beginning of the story.
 He had been told that"}]

 ```